RedisLabs/redislabs-docs/content/rs/administering/database-operations/exporting-data.md

 ### Local mount point

-Before you configure backups to an local mount point server, make sure that the redislabs user has permissions to write to the mount point.

-To backup to a local mount point:
+To backup to a local mount point for a node:

+{{% note %}}
+You must configure the mount point for each node that you want to backup.
+{{% /note %}}

-1. Connect to the terminal of the RS server.
+1. Connect to the terminal of the RS server that the node is running on.
 1. Mount the remote storage to a local mount point.

     For example:

     ```src
-    sudo mount fs.efs.us-east-1.amazonaws.com:/ /home/efs
+    sudo mount -t nfs 192.168.10.204:/DataVolume/Public /mnt/Public
     ```

 1. In the path for the backup location, enter the mount point.